 In March 2004, we entered into a strategic alliance with GSK for the development and commercialization of product candidates in a variety of therapeutic areas.
 In connection with the alliance agreement, we received a \$20.0 million payment in May 2004.
 This payment is being amortized over the initial opt-in period of the agreement, which is currently estimated to be approximately 71⁄2 years.
 In connection with the strategic alliance, we recognized \$380,000 in revenue for the six months ended June 30, 2004.
-In addition, in May 2004, GSK, through an affiliate, purchased approximately 6.4 million shares of our Class A common stock, which increased GSK's percentage ownership in our outstanding stock from approximately 5.6% to approximately 19.7%.
-GSK also has an option to license, on an exclusive, worldwide basis, product candidates from all of our existing discovery and development programs, or discovery and development programs initiated prior to September 1, 2007.
+In addition, in May 2004, GSK, through an affiliate, purchased approximately 6.4 million shares of our Class A common stock, which increased GSK's percentage ownership in our outstanding stock from approximately 6.6% to approximately 19.7%.
+GSK also has an option to increase its ownership to up to approximately 60% in 2007 and to maintain its current ownership percentage until then.
+The alliance provides GSK with an option to license, on an exclusive, worldwide basis, product candidates from all of our existing discovery and development programs, or discovery and development programs initiated prior to September 1, 2007.
 Upon opting in to a program, GSK would be responsible for all development, manufacturing and commercialization activities for such programs.
 Consistent with our strategy, we will be obligated at our sole cost to discover two structurally different product candidates for certain programs that GSK opts in to.
 We may receive clinical, regulatory and commercial milestone payments based on performance and royalties on any future sales.
-If a product is successfully commercialized, in addition to any royalty revenue we receive, the total upfront and milestone payments that we could receive could range from up to \$13.0 million to \$162.0 million for programs with single-agent medicines and up to \$252.0 million for programs with both a single-agent and a combination medicine.
+If a product is successfully commercialized, in addition to any royalty revenue we receive, the total upfront and milestone payments that we could receive could range from up to \$130.0 million to \$162.0 million for programs with single-agent medicines and up to \$252.0 million for programs with both a single-agent and a combination medicine.
 GSK is not obligated to opt in to any of our development programs.
 If GSK does not exercise its opt-in right with respect to a development program, we will need to collaborate with another third party or we will incur significant development costs and potential delays in the development of the program until funding is available.
-In August 2004, GSK exercised its right to opt in to our long-acting muscarinic antagonist program for the treatment of COPD and informed us of its decision not to opt in to our boacterial infections program, in each case pursuant to the terms of the strategic alliance.
+In August 2004, GSK exercised its right to opt in to our long-acting muscarinic antagonist program for the treatment of COPD and informed us of its decision not to opt in to our bacterial infections program, in each case pursuant to the terms of the strategic alliance.
 We received a \$5.0 million payment from GSK in connection with its opt-in to our long-acting muscarinic antagonist program.